-Halloween can be a fun-filled event for humans and pets alike.
-However with the constant doorbell rings and surge of oddly-dressed strangers, it’s important to consider some safety precautions to keep your pets calm and safe.
+Halloween may look a bit different this year, for humans and pets alike.
+You may experience less doorbell rings and not as many oddly-dressed strangers, but it’s still important to consider some safety precautions to keep your pets calm and safe.
 By keeping these tricks in mind, you’ll be sure to make this Halloween a real treat for both you and your pet.

 Use Caution with Costumes